 DaWayne graduated from Haverford College with a BA in Sociology and Anthropology/Economics and later earned an MBA in International Business/Finance from The Ross School of Business, University of Michigan.
 DaWayne has over +20 years of non-profit board experience including community development, diversity and inclusion as well as child welfare and family services.
 As an avid cultural and history student with an emphasis on African and African American history, DaWayne is actively involved in community work.
 He served as the president of two Fortune 500 companies’ African American corporate affinity groups, as board member of The Black Leadership Council in Miami, and minority recruitment and funding director for Teach America.

 In addition to his service on NWRESD's Board of Directors, DaWayne volunteers his time at Alia Family Services where he serves as a member of the Executive Committee on the Board of Directors.
 He is also a board member at Partners in Diversity, working to attract, retain and develop diversity influencers and professionals of color in Portland.
 Additionally, he is a Finance Committee member at Partnership for Safety and Justice.

 Renée Bruce Social service position

-Renée is the Director of Family & Community Resources at Community Action in Washington County.
-She has more than 20 years of experience managing social support programs and has been working at Community Action for the past 18 years.
+Renée has more than 20 years of experience managing social support programs.
+She retired from her position as Director of Family & Community Resources at Community Action in Washington County in 2019.
 Community Action is part of the largest poverty-fighting network in the nation and assists more than 17,000 families each year with a wide array of services.